anatoliychakkaev/blog-content/articles/working-offline.md

 </video>
 </center>

-Now it's raining, I sitting near the house and listening for raindrops hitting rooftops.
+Now it's raining, I'm sitting near the house listening for raindrops hitting rooftops.
 I've never been so concentrated and productive for the last couple years.
 It's like opening eyes being widely closed for a long time.
-Finally I can start expetimenting and build cool shit.
+Finally I can start experiment and build cool shit.

 And as I can see then main reason of this: working **offline**.